Smooth Viking Styling Clay

 One of the newest products for men’s hair to hit the market is hair clay.
 It’s bold, it’s new, and it defines your style above all the rest—you’ll be shocked to find out that there actually is a difference between this stuff and standard hair wax, and we’ll teach you all about how to apply it in a smart way that uses less per use, maximizing your stylistic investment.
 Ready to jump into it?
-Then browse through our list of the best hair clays for men:
+Then browse through our list of the best hair clays for men in 2018:

 1. Redken Rough Clay 20 Matte Texturizer